juhosa/icns-creator/README.md

 ```

 ## Running
-Pass the source file as first (and only) parameter
+Pass the source file as the first (and only) parameter

 ```
 ./script.sh large_image.png
 ```
+The output is the icon.icns file in the source directory.

 ## Contributing
 Ideas?
-Improments?
+Improvements?
 Leave an issue or better yet, a PR!